Safeguarding Mothers’ Bonds With Their Children

-If you are the mother in a contested child custody case in Georgia, you shouldn't assume that courts will give you priority because you are the mom.
-Georgia family law is gender-neutral, and courts are just as likely to award child custody to a father as to a mother, based on the facts of the case.
+If you are the mother in a contested child custody case in Atlanta, you shouldn’t assume that courts will give you priority because you are the mom.
+Georgia family law is gender neutral, and courts are just as likely to award child custody to a father as to a mother, based on the facts of the case.

 How Do Georgia Courts Decide Child Custody?